fxamacker/ccf_draft/ccf_specs.md

 - `137(4)` is the Cadence `Int`.
 - `42` is the raw value.

-Type definition is not needed because Cadence `Int` is a Simple Type (e.g., not a user-defined composite).
+A type definition is not needed because Cadence `Int` is a Simple Type (e.g., not a user-defined composite).

 ### Cadence Homogeneous Array with Simple Type Elements